felix-centenera/Lab-OKD3.11_CentOS7.5_CRS-14VMs/README.md

 Description
 --------------------------------
-This document describe the process to install OKD 3.11 (Free OpenShift 3.11) in VirtualBox.
+* This document describe the process to install OKD 3.11 (Free OpenShift 3.11) in VirtualBox.
 Vagrant generate the VMs and resources for us.
 Ansible will install requistes and OKD 3.11 for us.

+* You can check the hardware requisites in Diagram/OLD LAB11.odd.
+It is not a mandatory requirement the disk sizing, as VirtualBox will no required the full size disk.

+* You can change the harware definition of the VirtualMachines in the vagrantfile configuration. "vagrant/vagrantfile"

 Tested under the next Configuration